-The core of the symposium on October 9th and 10th will consist of faculty-driven workshops, intended to advance collaborative research.
+The core of the symposium will consist of faculty-driven workshops, intended to advance collaborative research.

 Faculty, administrators, and students from Washington University in St. Louis, McDonnell Academy Partners, and scholars from other world-wide institutions will participate in various workshop sessions focusing on the thematic areas while working to strengthen network connections and discover new opportunities for research projects and collaborations.